 |$89 per year See It|

-This app is somewhat difficult to install, however, it offers an extensive set of features which are extremely user-friendly.
+This app is somewhat difficult to install, however, it offers an extensive set of features that are extremely user-friendly.

 PhoneSheriff gives you the ability to review all the apps that are installed on your child’s phone and it gives you the ability to block the apps that you do not approve of.